kivy/kivent/README.md

 You should now be able to use a system installed kivy to build against.
-If you would like to install to your system python in the module folder execute such as KivEnt/modules/core or KivEnt/modules/cymunk python setup.py build_ext install
+If you would like to install to your system python in the module folder execute such as

+cd .../KivEnt/modules/core or .../KivEnt/modules/cymunk

+python setup.py build_ext install

 Detailed pythonpath setup instructions: